-Sydell Group, which opened The Line Hotel in Koreatown in 2014, will open the Los Angeles outpost of New York’s NoMad Hotel this November.
-The NoMad will be redeveloped out of Downtown L.A.’s Giannini Place, which was built in 1923 as the headquarters for Bank of Italy (which became Bank of America).
-The 12-story hotel will have 250 rooms as well as a rooftop pool and the first non-New York restaurant operated by Chef Daniel Humm and Will Guidara (Eleven Madison Park).
+Sydell Group, which opened The Line Hotel in Koreatown in 2014, opened the Los Angeles outpost of New York’s NoMad Hotel in January 2018.
+The NoMad is redeveloped out of Downtown L.A.’s Giannini Place, which was built in 1923 as the headquarters for Bank of Italy (which became Bank of America).
+The 12-story hotel features 241 rooms, a rooftop pool and the first non-New York restaurant operated by Chef Daniel Humm and Will Guidara (Eleven Madison Park).
 Book Now →

 KIMPTON EVERLY HOTEL

-InterContinental Hotels Group’s (IHG) Kimpton boutique hotel division will enter Hollywood in July 2017 with The Everly.
-The 216-room hotel will feature a fifth-floor pool deck with views to the Pacific Ocean as well as the street-level Jane Q restaurant and Ever Bar.
+InterContinental Hotels Group’s (IHG) Kimpton boutique hotel division made its Hollywood debut in August 2017 with The Everly.
+The 216-room hotel features a fifth-floor pool deck with views to the Pacific Ocean as well as the street-level Jane Q restaurant and the Ever Bar.
+Book Now →

 HAMPTON INN & SUITES KOREATOWN

-Hilton will bring its Hampton Inn & Suites brand to Koreatown in February 2018 with 172-rooms.
+Hilton will bring its Hampton Inn & Suites brand to Koreatown in November 2019 with a 172-room hotel.

 WEST HOLLYWOOD EDITION

-The first U.S. West Coast property under Marriott International and Ian Schrager’s Edition lifestyle brand will open on the famed Sunset Strip in West Hollywood in June 2018.
+The first U.S. West Coast property under Marriott International and Ian Schrager’s Edition lifestyle brand will open on the famed Sunset Strip in West Hollywood by June 2019.
 Developed by the Witkoff Group and New Valley, the hotel will have 190 rooms and as many as 20 luxury condominiums.
 The hotel will boast two rooftop pools.